Reddit Leads Done Right

 Build A Workflow

-A real workflow tracks intent language, filters for fit, summarizes the post, and gives you a clean next action.
+A real workflow tracks intent language, filters for fit, summarizes the post, and gives you a clear decision.
 That keeps Reddit from becoming another tab you browse randomly.

 Leadline turns that process into monitoring, scoring, saved leads, and reply drafts so your team can act on the right posts faster.